Please Wait

 Having an electric vehicle charge point fitted at home is a great way to make the most of your electric or plug-in hybrid Kia.
 It gives you the option to charge your car whenever it is at home and can turn out to be particularly economical.

 There are a few things to consider when planning to install a home charge point, if only that you need off-street parking.
-The good news: Kia offers all that in a one-stop service that is convenient, cost-effective and packed with smart benefits.
+The good news: Kia offers all that in a one-stop service that is convenient and cost-effective.

-Kia have partnered with Pod Point and bp pulse, Britain’s leading home charge point manufacturers and installers to provide and fit your home charge point.
+Kia have partnered with Pod Point and bp pulse, Britain’s leading home charge point manufacturers and installers to provide and fit your home charge point at a discounted rate.
+This method of charging is approximately three times faster than a three-pin plug for electric vehicles.

 Pod Point